-- ART 126 Basic Design 2 (3 0) 3 Cr.
+ART 126 Basic Design 2 (3 - 0) 3 Cr.
 Hrs.

 Continuation of Art 106.
 Further application of design principles in two and three dimensional projects in various media.
 This studio course requires a six-hour per week commitment, which includes three hours in a lecture/lab and three hours in the appropriate open lab.

 Prerequisite: ART 106.
-ART 125 concurrently recommended. - ART 160 Principles of Graphic Communication (3 0) 3 Cr.
+ART 125 concurrently recommended.

+ART 160 Principles of Graphic Communication (3 - 0) 3 Cr.
 Hrs.
 Introduction to the basics of effective graphic communication.
 Students will be introduced to the concepts, technology and history of the print media and the use of art and design as a form of nonverbal communication.

-Prerequisite: None. - ART 201 Art Appreciation (3 0) 3 Cr.
+ART 201 Art Appreciation (3 - 0) 3 Cr.
 Hrs.
-An appreciation course dealing with the basic elements underlying all art forms and with the understanding of the aesthetic and technical problems that are involved.
-Prerequisite: None. - ART 211 Water Color Painting (3 0) 3 Cr.
+An appreciation course dealing with the basic elements underlying all art forms and with the understanding of the aesthetic and technical elements underlying all art forms and with the understanding of the aesthetic and technical problems that are involved.
+Prerequisite: None.

+Fielequisite.
+None.

+ART 205 Drawing 3 (3 - 0) 3 Cr.
 Hrs.

+Continuation of ART 105 and 125.
+Further investigation of materials and techniques, with indepth study of one or two methods.
+Further emphasis is placed on portraiture within the study of directly observing and recording the human figure in relationship to its environment.
+This studio course requires a six-hour per week commitment, which includes three hours in a lecture/lab and three hours in the appropriate lab.

+Prerequisite: ART 105 and ART 125 or consent of the instructor.

+ART 211 Water Color Painting (3 - 0) 3 Cr.
+Hrs.

 Introduction to color composition as it relates to still life and landscape painting.
 Practice in the use of dry-brush and wet-wash techniques.
 Project completion and exhibition of works at semester end.
 This studio course requires a six-hour per week commitment, which includes three hours in a lecture/ lab and three hours in the appropriate lab.

-Prerequisite: ART 105, ART 106 or consent of instructor - ART 218 Ceramics 3 (3 0) 3 Cr.
-Hrs.
+Prerequisite: ART 105, ART 106 or consent of instructor.

 An intermediate investigation of the artmaking process using techniques specific to ceramics.
 This studio course requires a six-hour per week commitment, which includes three hours in a lecture/ lab and three hours in the appropriate open lab.
 Prerequisite: ART 119.

-ART 219 Ceramics 4 (3 - 0) 3 Cr.
-Hrs.
 An intermediate investigation of the artmaking process using techniques specific to ceramics.
 This studio course requires a six-hour per week commitment, which includes three hours in a lecture/ lab and three hours in the appropriate open lab.
 Prerequisite: ART 218.

 ART 236 Painting 1 (3 - 0) 3 Cr.
 Hrs.